 Another article by the National Health Executive (see below) is also a cause for concern, particularly when combined with the facts in the article above.
 It would seem that high vacancy or high turnover is currently a problem with many senior roles.

-Settlements for the most serious of clinical negligence claims have increased recently due to a change made by government in interest rates.
+Settlements for the most serious of clinical negligence claims have increased recently due to a change made by the government in interest rates.
 This also affects the finances of the NHS.
 Here is an example of the larger settlements made in serious cases.

 We here at BTTJ deal with cases like this on a daily basis.
 We always try to ensure that the NHS is aware of the potential cost to them of the cases we are dealing with so that they can budget for that potential cost going forward as these cases may take many years to settle.

 I strongly believe that if a patient is injured as the result of the negligence of any member of NHS staff, that patient is entitled to full compensation to put them back, so far as is possible, into the position they would have been in had the incident not occurred – or to provide for any care they will need as a result of that negligence.
-However, I am also concerned that the funding available to the NHS is creating a vicious circle in that it has insufficient funds to properly equip and staff itself which leads to mistakes being made.
+However, I am also concerned that the funding available to the NHS is creating a vicious circle in that it has insufficient funds to properly equip and the staff itself which leads to mistakes being made.
 This in turn leads to payments for legal settlements which leaves less in the pot for equipment and staffing costs.

 What can we do to prevent this?

 There is little that we as solicitors can do other than supporting any lobbies to the government to increase its spending in the NHS.